JingweiZuo/jingweizuo.github.io/content/home/about.md

 +++
 # Bio
 Jingwei Zuo is currently a Ph.D. student under the supervision of Prof. [Karine Zeitouni](https://pages.david.uvsq.fr/kzeitouni/) and Dr. Yehia Taher, with [Ambient Data Accessing and Mining team](https://www.david.uvsq.fr/?team=adam#) of [DAVID Lab](https://www.david.uvsq.fr)(Donnée et Algorithmes pour une Ville Intelligente et Durable), UVSQ, Université Paris-Saclay.
-His research interests include Time Series analytics, Data Streams mining and distributed algorithm in the context of IoT.
+His research interests include Time Series analytics, Data Streams mining and Spatio-Temporal data analysis in the context of IoT.
 He received his B.Sc degree in Optical & Electronic Information from [Huazhong University of Science & Technology](http://english.hust.edu.cn), China in 2015, and his M.Sc. degree in Big Data from UVSQ and University of Paris-Saclay, France in 2018, as well as an engineer degree in Electronic & Computer Science from [Polytech Sorbonne](https://www.polytech.upmc.fr), France in 2017.